 Students can change their academic major at any time during a term; however, it will not be effective until the beginning of the following term.
 Only students in good standing may transfer into another academic area within GSBS.
-Students who have been dismissed may reapply to another graduate program through the application process, however, they are not eligible to utilize the Application for Change in Major form.
+Students who have been dismissed may reapply to another graduate program through the application process; however, they are not eligible to utilize the Application for Change in Major form.

 Transfer Credit.
 There is no automatic transfer of credit from another university toward a graduate degree within the Graduate School of Biomedical Sciences.
 In general, all such work is subject to review and approval by the graduate advisor within the academic area and by the GSBS Office.
-No work completed with a grade of less than B will be considered.
+No work completed with a grade of less than B will be considered (a grade of B is defined by the numerical range 80-89).
 All students must submit an official transcript and syllabus for each course along with the request for transfer at the time the degree plan is submitted to the GSBS office.